0xF0CACC1A/jolie/NATIVE_WHERE_IMPLEMENTATION.md

 4. **Parser changes**: Recognize `$` and parse WHERE as expression
 5. **AST changes**: Store WHERE as expression tree, not string
 6. **Visitor pattern updates**: 17 files (10 critical, 7 interface-only)
-7. **Runtime rewrite**: SelectProcess/SelectExpression filtering logic
+7. **Runtime rewrite**: PathsProcess/PathsExpression filtering logic
 8. **Critical bug fix**: OLParseTreeOptimizer preserving CurrentValueNode

-The implementation successfully eliminates ANTLR dependency for WHERE clauses while maintaining compatibility with the existing SELECT query syntax.
+The implementation successfully eliminates ANTLR dependency for WHERE clauses while maintaining compatibility with the existing PATHS query syntax.
 The `$` operator provides a clean, familiar way to reference the current filtered value.

 **Key takeaway**: 44% of file changes are pure interface overhead due to Jolie's visitor pattern architecture.
 The actual functional changes are concentrated in ~10 files.